K1nd4SUS/K1nd4SUS.github.io/_posts/25-01-16-com-spawner.md

 For the creation of this BOF I found inspiration from this [PoC]( https://github.com/vxunderground/VXUG-Papers/blob/main/Stealthily%20Creating%20Processes/IHxHelpPaneServer.cpp.) from VX Underground.
 Shoutout to them and to the author.

-We start including needed headers file and by declaring actions to do on Debug case.
+We start including needed headers file (`combaseapi` needed to work with COM) and by declaring actions to do on Debug case (`#pragma comment` indicates to the linker that ole32.lib is needed).
 ````
 #include <Windows.h>
+#include <combaseapi.h>
 #include "base\helpers.h"

 #ifdef _DEBUG
 #include "base\mock.h"
 #undef DECLSPEC_IMPORT
 #define DECLSPEC_IMPORT
+#pragma comment(lib, "ole32.lib")
 #endif
 ````

 C++ linkage mangles function names, which can prevent a Beacon Object File's (BOF) entry point from being correctly invoked.
 Using `extern "C"` ensures the functions contained in the curly braces have C linkage, avoiding these issues.

-We then use the [DFR (Dynamic Function Resolution)](https://hstechdocs.helpsystems.com/manuals/cobaltstrike/current/userguide/content/topics/beacon-object-files_dynamic-func-resolution.htm) convention to declare and call the Win32 APIs that we need in the code: in this case, `LoadLibraryA` and `GetLastError` are needed to load the `OLE32.dll` in order to use functions to deal with COM objects.
+We then use the [DFR (Dynamic Function Resolution)](https://hstechdocs.helpsystems.com/manuals/cobaltstrike/current/userguide/content/topics/beacon-object-files_dynamic-func-resolution.htm) convention to declare and call the OLE32 functions that we need in the code:
+- `CoInitialize` -> initializes the COM library
+- `CoCreateInstance` -> creates an instance of a COM object
+- `CLSIDFromString` -> converts string into Class ID, needed to create COM objects
+- `CoUninitialize` -> uninitializes the COM library
 ````
 extern "C" {
 #include "beacon.h"
-    DFR(KERNEL32, LoadLibraryA);
+    DFR(OLE32, CoInitialize);
+#define CoInitialize OLE32$CoInitialize
+    DFR(OLE32, CoCreateInstance);
+#define CoCreateInstance OLE32$CoCreateInstance
+    DFR(OLE32, CLSIDFromString);
-    #define LoadLibraryA KERNEL32$LoadLibraryA
+#define CLSIDFromString OLE32$CLSIDFromString
-    DFR(KERNEL32, GetLastError);
+    DFR(OLE32, CoUninitialize);
-    #define GetLastError KERNEL32$GetLastError
+#define CoUninitialize OLE32$CoUninitialize
 ````

 We define the `IHxHelpPaneServer` interface.